paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

   GetBackedCandidates(Hash, ResponseChannel<Vec<NewBackedCandidate>>),
   /// Note that the Candidate Backing subsystem should second the given candidate in the context of the
   /// given relay-parent (ref. by hash).
 This candidate must be validated using the provided PoV.
+  /// The PoV is expected to match the `pov_hash` in the descriptor.
   Second(Hash, CandidateReceipt, PoV),
   /// Note a peer validator's statement about a particular candidate.
 Disagreements about validity must be escalated
   /// to a broader check by Misbehavior Arbitration.
 Agreements are simply tallied until a quorum is reached.